 - The best alternatives to WhatsApp

-Whether you're concerned about WhatsApp's policy changes or simply want to exit the Facebook ecosystem, here's how to switch your existing chats from WhatsApp to Signal.
+Whether you're concerned about WhatsApp's policy changes or simply want to leave the Facebook ecosystem, here's how to switch your existing chats from WhatsApp to Signal.

 1. Download and install the Signal app